-The lead priorities for our 2017 State Legislative Agenda are below.
-Each year, we adopt the legislative agenda of the Washington Low Income Housing Alliance, which is approved by their Public Policy Committee (PPC).
-The PPC is comprised of individuals from Housing Alliance member organizations from across the state who have a depth of housing and policy experience, representing the spectrum of affordable housing and homelessness stakeholders, including people who've experienced homelessness or housing instability.
+The lead priorities for our 2018 State Legislative Agenda are below.
+Each year, we adopt the legislative agenda of the Washington Low Income Housing Alliance, which is approved by their board of directors, with input from the Public Policy Committee (PPC).

 We support cleaning up our tax code so we can free up resources to solve homelessness and prevent families from having to make impossible choices between paying for a home, and paying for food, medicine, and other necessities.

 We also take positions on other issues that impact affordable housing and homelessness as they arise throughout the session.